-Classics is an excellent foundation for people who wish to pursue careers in all sorts of fields.
+Classics and Ancient Mediterranean Studies is an excellent foundation for people who wish to pursue careers in all sorts of fields.

 Recent studies have documented that Classics, together with Math majors, have the highest success rates of any majors in law school.
 Visit also the CDC's Pre-Law website.